-The following is the main result of this section, which asserts that the collective controlled behavior of the resulting partial-observation local preemptors and local controllers is identical to that of {\bf SUP}, thus satisfying all the imposed communication delay requirements.
+The following is the main result of this section, which asserts that the collective controlled behavior of the resulting partial-observation local preemptors and local controllers, communicated through the introduced channels with bounded/unbounded delays, is identical to that of {\bf NSUP}.